VictoriaShalabaeva/Accardo-Lab/README.md

 ### Further Testing

-- The website was checked for performance with [Lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome devtools (see results in Figure S4 in [Supp Info](supp-info.md)).
+- The website was checked for performance with [Lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome devtools (see results in Figure S3 in [Supp Info](supp-info.md)).

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneXR and Huawei Mate 20.

+- Devices tested in browser dev tools include:

+    - Galaxy Fold
+    - iPhone 5/SE
+    - Pixel 2
+    - Galaxy S5
+    - Moto G4
+    - iPhone 6/7/8
+    - Surface Duo
+    - iPhone 6/7/8 Plus
+    - iPhone X
+    - Pixel 2 XL

 - A large amount of testing was done to ensure that all pages contain correct links.